MIME Application: An Overview of Internet Media Types

 The transport layer is responsible for providing the services that include the following details:

-Protocols that are routinely placed inside TCP/IP transport layers include: AppleTalk Transaction Protocol, Micro Transport Protocol, User Datagram Protocol, Transmission Control Protocol, Reliable User Diagram Protocol, Reliable Datagram Protocol, Multi-path TCP, IL Protocol, Structured Stream Protocol, Fibre Channel Protocol and others.
+Protocols that are routinely placed inside TCP/IP transport layers include: AppleTalk Transaction Protocol (Apple also uses protocol itmss), Micro Transport Protocol, User Datagram Protocol, Transmission Control Protocol, Reliable User Diagram Protocol, Reliable Datagram Protocol, Multi-path TCP, IL Protocol, Structured Stream Protocol, Fibre Channel Protocol and others.

 The Internet layer comprises a class of protocols that defines how data packets are handled for a sending host, across network nodes to a receiving host.
 Unique network addresses are known as Internet Protocol (IP) addresses and IP-packets conform to this standard.

 The goals of the Internet Layer are:

 The central Internet Layer protocols are Internet Group Management Protocol (IGMP), Reverse Address Resolution Protocol (RARP), Address Resolution Protocol (ARP), Internet Protocol (IP) and Internet Control Message Protocol (ICMP).